 In California you can avoid probate and the associated court fees by executing a valid will, creating a valid trust, entering into a joint tenancy, or signing a pay-on-death clause naming a beneficiary.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of probating an estate.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of probating an estate.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Avoiding probate can be done in a number of ways and should be considered to avoid the costs of probating your estate.